lukaszkrzeminski/todo-list-react/README.md

 - added feature that sets focus on the input after user enters a task
 - added button that marks all tasks as done
 - added button that hides all tasks marked as done

-- saving the list in Local storage
+- saving the list in Local storage feature added

 ### Technologies Used